jcfang17/epsl24-mars-hypso/README.md

 ├── data/
 │   └── data_all_surfaces.csv    # Contains calculated hypsometry parameters for all surfaces
 ├── examples/
+│   ├── hypsometry-demo.ipynb    # Demo of hypsometric curve calculation and metrics
+│   ├── box-plot.ipynb          # Recreation of Figure 4 from the paper
-│   ├── demo.ipynb              # Jupyter notebook demonstrating usage
+│   ├── t-test.ipynb           # Recreation of Table 2 from the paper
 │   └── HydroBasin_*.tif       # Example DEM files for demonstration
 └── util/
     ├── __init__.py
     └── hypso.py               # Core functions for hypsometric analysis
 ```

-## Usage
+## Core Functionality

-The main functionality is provided through the `util.hypso` module, which includes:
+The main functionality is provided through the `util.hypso` module.
+Which is used to calculate all the hypsometric data used in the paper.
+Key functions include:

 - `get_hypso_vector`: Calculate hypsometry vector from DEM array
 - `plot_hypso_vector`: Visualize hypsometric curves
 - `get_hypso_attributes_from_vector`: Extract hypsometric attributes

-See the `examples/demo.ipynb` notebook for detailed usage examples.
+## Examples

+The repository includes several example notebooks demonstrating different aspects of the analysis:

+1. `hypsometry-demo.ipynb`: Demonstrates how to use the core functions to:
+   - Load and process DEM data
+   - Calculate hypsometric curves
+   - Display curves and compute metrics
+   - Two example DEMs provided in the examples folder

+2. `box-plot.ipynb`: Recreation of Figure 4 from the paper using the pre-calculated data

+3. `t-test.ipynb`: Statistical analysis notebook that recreates Table 2 from the paper

 ## Data Description

-- `data/data_all_surfaces.csv`: Contains all calculated hypsometry parameters used for plots and statistical tests in the paper.
+- `data/data_all_surfaces.csv`: Contains all pre-calculated hypsometry parameters used for plots and statistical tests in the paper.
+This dataset is used directly by the box-plot and t-test example notebooks.
 - Example DEM files in `examples/` directory demonstrate the analysis workflow with real topographic data.
 Data from HydroBasins with their HYBAS_ID in the filename.
 The DEMs are void filled and clipped to the extent of the HydroBasin.